-Tuesday, Thursday and Saturday, 11-12 a.m.
+1. Lectures.
+General Pathology.-Tuesday, Thursday and Saturday, 11-12 a.m.

-Pathology.-A course of lectures to third year students during the First Term, dealing with the general principles of Pathology, in which the following subjects will be considered: the morphology, physiology, and chemistry of the cell; the causes of disease; the morbid processes; the tissue changes; reaction and adaptation.
+A course of lectures to third year students during the First Term, dealing with the general principles of Pathology, in which the following subjects will be considered; the morphology, physiology, and chemistry of the cell; the causes of disease; the morbid processes; the tissue changes; reaction and adaptation.
 In the latter portion of the course the relationship of the grosser animal parasites to the animal economy will be discussed.
+The oral examination will be held on the completion of the course, the written in the spring.